-- 5.34 Prices of estate parking permits are set by Parking Services and are uniform across all estates.
+- 5.32 Prices of estate parking permits are set by Parking Services and are uniform across all estates.
 Permits can be purchased online or through a postal application.
-All estate resident permits are e-permits. - 5.35 Emissions-based charging is a key tool in reducing car usage, particularly vehicles that emit a large amount of CO2.
-However, at present, estate resident permits are the only permits available that do not operate an emissions-based charging structure, meaning that the cost of parking on estates does not bear any relation to the damage that vehicles do to the air that we breathe, or the emissions polluting vehicles produce. - 5.36 Furthermore, at present, estate permits are 1⁄3 of the price of on-street permits, creating a two-tier system for estate and on-street residents.
-This situation means that residents often living alongside one another are paying vastly differing amounts for parking. - 5.37 Parking Services propose to introduce emissions-based charging on estates, which will incentivise residents to think about the environmental impact of the choices they make on the forecourt, which we hope will mean that many of the new vehicles that arrive on our estates will be greener and cleaner than they are today.
-In addition we hope to see more and more residents choosing to live in Hackney without a car. - 5.38 This charging structure will match the cost of an on-street permit after a five year transitionary period (see table 5.3).
-The timing of the introduction of these proposals balances our desire to transition to a greener and cleaner borough, with a recognition that the financial strain that COVID-19 has placed on many families; the phased introduction of these changes won't commence until 2022. - 5.39 The proposed changes to estate resident permits come with two conditions.
+All estate resident permits are e-permits. - 5.33 Emissions-based charging is a key tool in reducing car usage, particularly vehicles that emit a large amount of CO2.
+However, at present, estate resident permits are the only permits available that do not operate an emissions-based charging structure, meaning that the cost of parking on estates does not bear any relation to the damage that vehicles do to the air that we breathe, or the emissions polluting vehicles produce. - 5.34 Furthermore, at present, estate permits are one-third of the price of on-street permits, creating a two-tier system for estate and on-street residents.
+This situation means that residents often living alongside one another are paying vastly differing amounts for parking. - 5.35 Parking Services will introduce emissions-based charging on estates, which will incentivise residents to think about the environmental impact of the choices they make on the forecourt, which we hope will mean that many of the new vehicles that arrive on our estates will be greener and cleaner than they are today.
+In addition, we hope to see more and more residents choosing to live in Hackney without a vehicle. - 5.36 This charging structure will match the cost of an on-street permit after a seven-year transitionary period (see table 5.3).
+The timing of the introduction of these plans balances our desire to transition to a greener and cleaner borough, with a recognition that the financial strain that many families face; the phased introduction of these changes won't commence until 2023.

+- 5.37 The changes to estate resident permits come with two conditions.
 Firstly, the prices listed in table 5.3 will be subject to changes following annual fees and charges updates.
-Secondly, this will be updated in the table during the one and three year reviews of the Parking and Enforcement Plan.
+Secondly, this will be updated in the table during the one and three-year reviews of the Parking and Enforcement Plan. - 5.38 Any future controlled Hackney Housing estates managed by the Council, will join the emissions-based charging structure from whichever year the transition is in.

-Recommendation 5.5 - Emissions-based charging on estates
+Recommendation 5.4 - Emissions-based charging on estates

 To introduce emissions-based charging on estates with permit prices rising to match the on-street price after a transition period.
-This will take place over five years starting in 2022/23 and will include incremental price increases - see table 5.3.
+This will take place over seven years starting in 2023/24 and will include incremental price increases - see table 5.3.